Ion Temperature Effects on Plasma Flow in the Magnetic Mirror Configuration: The sonic point singularity and plasma acceleration

 \section{The sonic point singularity and plasma acceleration}

 In this section we consider a general condition for the existence of the global stationary accelerating solution in the absence of ionization and charge-exchange but taking into account anisotropic ion pressure.
-Setting $\nu_{1}=\nu_2=0$, for the stationary case one can obtain from (\ref{potential-gradient} - \ref{p-perpendicular-with-charge-exchange}) the following equation for the ion velocity
+Setting $\nu_{1}=\nu_2=0$, for the stationary case one can obtain from (\ref{potential-gradient} - \ref{p-perpendicular-with-charge-exchange}) the following equation for the ion velocity This equation has to be solved simultaneously with equations (\ref{p-parallel-with-charge-exchange}) and (\ref{p-perpendicular-with-charge-exchange}) for $p_\perp$ and $p_\parallel$.
 In equation (\ref{gradient-of-M}), $M=V_{\parallel }/c_{s}$ is the plasma velocity $V_{\parallel }$ normalized to the speed of sound with respect to the electron velocity $c_{s}=\sqrt{(T_e/m_i)}$.
 Such normalization is convenient because $T_e$ is constant and uniform.
 It is important to note that for warm anisotropic ions, the actual sound velocity includes the parallel ion temperature, $v_{cs}=\sqrt{(T_e+3T_{i\Vert})/m_i}$.
 This is reflected in the modification of the sonic point singularity in equation (\ref{gradient-of-M}), which occurs at a point where the ion velocity is equal to the local ion sound velocity, $M=M_{cr}=\sqrt{1+3p_{\parallel }/nT_{e}}$.
 We note that the expression $v_{cs}=\sqrt{(T_e+T_{i\Vert})/m_i}$ used for sound speed in some papers \cite{TogoNME2019,TogoNF2019} is incorrect and thus misrepresents the location of the transition point.

-Equation (\ref{gradient-of-M}) describes the ion acceleration with finite anisotropic pressure and is a generalization of the cold ions case \cite{SmolyakovPoP2021}.
-This equation has to be solved simultaneously with equations (\ref{p-parallel-with-charge-exchange}) and (\ref{p-perpendicular-with-charge-exchange}) for $p_\perp$ and $p_\parallel$.
-The acceleration is provided by the electron pressure and is enhanced by the ion perpendicular pressure.
-This effect, manifested by the $p_\perp$ term on the right hand side of (\ref{gradient-of-M}), is the results of the mirror force acting on ions with a finite perpendicular energy.
+Equation (\ref{gradient-of-M}) describes two mechanisms of the ion acceleration: the electric field and the mirror force due to the perpendicular ion pressure.
+The electric field is supported by the electron pressure gradient in Eq. (\ref{potential-gradient}), so this mechanism comes from the electron thermal energy.
+The approximation of isothermal electrons used here assumes an infinite source of electron energy.
+In practice, electrons can experience cooling along the flow \cite{LittlePRL2016,MerinoPSST2020} and thus their temperature is not constant.
+Semi-empirically, this can be described by a general polytropic equation of state for electrons, $p_e\sim n^\gamma$.
+The ion acceleration due to the electron pressure with $\gamma \neq 1$ was considered previously \cite{SmolyakovPoP2021} (not included here for simplicity).